Goa Football League: Goa Super Division

+Goa Professional League

 The first Professional league was launched in the 1998–99 season.
 The five top teams of the 1997–98 Super League – Churchill Brothers, Salgaocar, Dempo, Vasco and VLM SC – automatically qualified for the Pro league.

-The Professional league was expanded to six teams from the 2000–2001 season, after the GFA increased the participating number and competitiveness factor.
+The Professional league was expanded to six teams from the 2000–01 season, after the GFA increased the participating number and competitiveness factor.
 Since 2002 the league was played as an eight-team format with home-and-away fixtures, making it 14 matches for each club.
 The GFA then announced that the 2011 season would be played with 10 teams under a new format.

 Competition structure

+Goa Pro League

+The first Professional league was launched in the 1998–99 season.
+The five top teams of the 1997–98 Super League – Churchill Brothers, Salgaocar, Dempo, Vasco and VLM SC – automatically qualified for the Pro league.

+The Professional league was expanded to six teams from the 2000–01 season, after the GFA increased the participating number and competitiveness factor.
+Since 2002 the league was played as an eight-team format with home-and-away fixtures, making it 14 matches for each club.
+The GFA then announced that the 2011 season would be played with 10 teams under a new format.

-Current clubs
+GPL current clubs

-The following 11 clubs are competing in the GPL during the 2022–23 season.
+The following clubs are competing in the GPL during the 2023–24 season.